 We’ve got so many apples on our tree right now, it’s ridiculous!
 While making apple cider with our homemade press is rewarding (and in turn gives us yummy hard cider), I wanted to do something different this time around.
 So, I started flipping through my Ball Canning Book, and came across apple butter.
 Of course!
-While Strawberry Rhubarb Butter is amazing, my Mom used to make apple and pear butter when we were kids, and that stuff was like gold.
+While Strawberry Rhubarb Butter and Strawberry Honey Butter are amazing, my Mom used to make apple and pear butter when we were kids, and that stuff was like gold.
 I made the basic recipe from the book, and it was good, but I thought it needed a little more oomph.
 So I made a second batch, this time with some added ginger and spices, and it turned out perfect!
 Here is my recipe for homemade spiced apple butter.

 I used two different kinds of apples, as our tree is grafted with what we believe to be golden delicious and gala varieties.
 I think most types would make a good butter, although I probably wouldn’t use all tart apples.
 A mix of apples is always a good choice.